Aditya948351/Projects/AI-Virtual-Mouse/Virtual-Mouse.md

 🎥 Usage
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-*Left-Click Gesture: Raise your middle finger while the index finger is raised.
+- Left-Click Gesture: Raise your middle finger while the index finger is raised.
--Right-Click Gesture: Touch the index finger to the thumb and extend other fingers.
+- Right-Click Gesture: Touch the index finger to the thumb and extend other fingers.
-_Double-Click Gesture: Touch the index finger to the middle finger quickly.
+- Double-Click Gesture: Touch the index finger to the middle finger quickly.
-Scroll Gesture: Lean the ring finger downwards.
+- Scroll Gesture: Lean the ring finger downwards.
-Mouse Movement Gesture: Move your thumb to control the mouse pointer.
+- Mouse Movement Gesture: Move your thumb to control the mouse pointer.

 🧰 Dependencies
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------